The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (soundtrack)

 The Chronicles of Narnia: The Lion, the Witch and the Wardrobe is the soundtrack of the film of the same name.
-Harry Gregson-Williams composed the soundtrack, which was released on December 13, 2005 in the United States by Walt Disney Records.
+Harry Gregson-Williams composed the soundtrack, which was released on 13 December 2005 in the United States by Walt Disney Records.

 The score was nominated for Best Original Score and the song "Wunderkind" by Alanis Morissette was nominated for Best Original Song at the 63rd Golden Globe Awards.
 The score was also nominated for Best Score Soundtrack Album for Motion Picture, Television or Other Visual Media and the song "Can’t Take It In" by Imogen Heap was nominated for Best Song Written For Motion Picture, Television or Other Visual Media at the 49th Grammy Awards.

 Background

 Gregson-Williams was the first composer whom director Andrew Adamson approached for the film because they had worked together on Shrek (2001) and Shrek 2 (2004).
 Because Adamson had to shoot the film in New Zealand for an extended period and Gregson-Williams was working on scores for films such as Kingdom of Heaven, he initially only prepared for the project by re-reading the book and reading the film script.
-It wasn't until he saw the first cut of the film that, as he put it, "I could see the look of it, the look of the characters.
+It was not until he saw the first cut of the film that, as he put it, "I could see the look of it, the look of the characters.
 I found that what I felt emotionally, when compared to the book, was quite different and it was then at that point that I could really 'get under the skin' of the project."
-He said that although re-reading the book helped him enter "that headspace", the script also provided "a lot of good information" because it included several scenes that weren't in the book.
+He said that although re-reading the book helped him enter "that headspace", the script also provided "a lot of good information" because it included several scenes that were not in the book.